-This bibliography was prepared by the Digital Information Librarian of the National Children's our readers.
+This bibliography was prepared by the Digital Information Librarians of the National the convenience of our readers.
 The NCAC is not responsible for the availability or content of cited resources.
-The offered by the authors or organizations whose publications are cited in this bibliography.
-The

-Advocacy Center (NCAC) for the purpose of research and education, and for the convenience of completeness, or usefulness of any information, apparatus, product, or process disclosed in documents cited here.
-Points of view presented in cited resources are those of the authors, and do not necessarily coincide with those of the National Children's Advocacy Center.
+The NCAC does not endorse, warrant or guarantee the information, products, or services described or offered by the authors or organizations whose publications are cited in this bibliography.
+The NCAC does not warrant or assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed in documents cited here.
+Points of view presented in cited resources are those of the authors, and do not necessarily coincide with those of the NCAC.